Improving instrumental variable estimators with post-stratification: Further details on and results for simulations

 We next generate compliance behavior for each unit, flipping an independent coin with probability $p_i$, where $p_i$ depends on $X_i$ in the case of a covariate predictive of compliance, and $p_i$ is constant across units if not.
 We keep overall compliance rate the same in either case.

 After we have our $X_i$ and $S_i(0), S_i(1)$ (a pair of indicator variables indicating treatment take-up depending on treatment assignment), we generate our potential outcomes.
 We assign a constant shift in the mean for never-takers.
+For simplicity, we do not shift the always-takers, but our code is available for use and the option is there.
 The potential outcomes are then generated as normal around these means, with a standard deviation set to achieve an overall (cross-strata) variance of 1.
 This implies that if we do not have a prognostic $X_i$, the within-strata variance will be higher as total variance is within plus between variation.
 The treatment effect is then added to the compliers' $Y_i(0)$ to get the $Y_i(1)$.

 Once the dataset is generated, we randomize to treatment and control, and calculate $Y_i^{obs}$, the observed outcome.
 We can then estimate the overall CACE with our different methods.

 To illustrate trends, we selected parameters in our simulation such that when $X_i$ is predictive of something, it is very predictive.
 For example, when $X_i$ predicts compliance, the top tier often has above 50\% compliance and the bottom tier usually has below 1\% compliance.
 The average $R^2$ of the outcome regressed onto $X_i$ for the control group, for predictive $X_i$, is about 63\%.